Ossett: Sport

-Ossett Rugby are based at Ossett Cricket and Athletic Club and play at Southdale playing fields with two men's and one senior ladies team with a girls team recently started to extend the rugby offering in the town to all ages.
+Ossett Rugby are based at Ossett Cricket and Athletic Club and play at Southdale playing fields with two men's and one senior ladies team.
+Recently the club have offered Junior rugby with mini rugby for ages 2 and up, mixed age grades at under 9's and under 12's plus girls only teams to extend the rugby offering in the town to all ages.

 Ossett Trinity, the local rugby league club, resigned from the Rugby League Conference in 2006.
 Ossett Cricket Club also play at Dimplewells.
 The Heavy Woollen District has its own cricket association and its own cricket team.
 Residents of Ossett are eligible to play for the Heavy Woollen District team.

 Ossett hosted two semi-professional football teams, both played in the Northern Premier League Division One North: Ossett Town played at Ingfield, and neighbours Ossett Albion played at Queen's Terrace, more commonly known as Dimplewells.
 In February 2018, the two clubs announced an agreement to merge under the name Ossett United.
-For the remainder of the 2017–18 season, a season ticket at either club is valid for matches at either Ossett Albion or Ossett Town.

 There was an Ossett Football Club in the 1890s, they played in the original West Yorkshire League, but the oldest current club in Ossett is Ossett Common Rovers, formed in 1910 and currently playing in the modern West Yorkshire League.
 Other clubs in Ossett include Ossett Wanderers, Ossett United and Ossett Panthers.
 Little Bull F.C., Ossett Two Brewers and AFC Two Brewers play in the Wakefield & District League.

 The Yorkshire and the Humber branch of the Disability Sports Federation has its headquarters on the Longlands Industrial Estate in the town.

 Culture and media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, Greatest Hits Radio Yorkshire, and Rhubarb Radio, a community based station.